 The information on this page relates to going bankrupt in England & Wales only.
 The cost to go Bankrupt in Northern Ireland and Scotland is different.

-Save to pay for the Bankruptcy Fee
+Save to the Bankruptcy Application Fee

 Given that you are already struggling with your debts the cost of bankruptcy may be a significant issue.
 It is unlikely you have the money you need just lying around.